jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

 ```

-As you can see above we have two readFile commands, and a release key with no releases.
-Let's go to follow line by line the file.
-The first line is going to the template that I've created with some patters that it's going to be equals for all the releases, and I don't want to write the same line 10 time...
-After that we have the readfile for the repositories.
-Yep we have all the repositories from all the file in there... yeah it sounds crazy, but it gives you a bit more of speed.
+As you can see above, we have two readFile commands and a release key with no releases.
+Let's go to follow the file line by line.
+The first line is going to be the template that I've created with some patterns that will be the same for all the releases, and I don't want to write the same line ten times...
+After that, we have the readfile for the repositories.
+Yep, we have all the repositories from all the files in there... yeah, it sounds crazy, but it gives you a bit more speed.

 Now let's see the template file